JelleZijlstra/typing-spec/spec/spec.rst

 Annotations should be kept simple or static analysis tools may not be able to interpret the values.
 For example, dynamically computed types are unlikely to be understood.
-(This is an intentionally somewhat vague requirement, specific inclusions and exclusions may be added to future versions of this PEP as warranted by the discussion.)
+(This is an intentionally somewhat vague requirement; specific inclusions and exclusions may be added in the future as warranted by the discussion.)

 In addition to the above, the following special constructs defined below may be used: ``None``, ``Any``, ``Union``, ``Tuple``,